sfproductlabs/scrp/README.md

 A fully resumable horizontally (infinitely) scalable webscraper in Go.
 Think 1000's of machines scraping sites in a distributed way.
 Based on Docker Swarm, Cassandra, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).

 ## Note
 Why are you even here?
 Maybe you could probably just use colly...
-Especially if you don't care about scalability... or use a shell script, example:
+Especially if you don't care about scalability... or use a shell script, for example:
 ```bash
 #!/bin/bash
 url="http://www.cityfeet.com/cont/api/search/listings-spatial"